-This date is your entry date.
+This date is your entry date for purposes of 401(k) elective deferral contributions.

-You are an eligible employee unless you are any of the following:
+You are an eligible employee for purposes of 401(k) elective deferral contributions unless you are any of the following:

 - A nonresident alien with no U.S. income or all such income is exempt from U.S. income tax - A leased employee - Considered an independent contractor who is later determined by the IRS to be an employee of ours